mrshmllow/ghfetch/README.md

 RECOMMENDED: `$ gh auth login` and login.
 This is because `ghfetch` takes advantage of the [`gh api`](https://cli.github.com/manual/gh_api) command to provide a out-of-the-box experience.
 (If you don't want to let `ghfetch` call Github on your behalf, you can always use the `--username` flag.
 Do be sure to see the [permissions section](https://github.com/bwac2517/ghfetch#permissions)!

+### Portable Binaries

+Find some fancy auto-built binaries for you to use at https://github.com/bwac2517/ghfetch/releases!
+Loveingly created by a bot every

 ### Installing with Deno (Recommended)

 #### Install